-What challenges are we going to face - as individuals and as a couple - as we create this emergency fund?
+What challenges are we going to face - as individuals and together - as we create this emergency fund?

 When will we have check-ins about our progress?
 How can we stick to our plan?

 Can we commit to taking a percentage of our paycheck and having it direct-deposited into a savings account?